lneef/MolecularSimulation/README.md

 * by setting DTESTS=OFF test target won't be build
 * by setting FAST_I=ON and using the icpc compiler you can compile with high optimization using icpc
 * by setting FAST_G=ON and using gcc you can compile with high optimization using gcc
+* by setting OMP=ON compilation with openmp is activated for gcc
+* by setting IOMP=ON compilation with openmp is activated for icpc

 # Usage #
 MolSim is a simulator for simulating the movement of planets and molecules.